 In the 1994 Baseball World Cup, Mairena was 1-0 with a 1.29 ERA for the Nicaraguan team which just missed out on a medal.
 He four-hit the French national team and struck out 8 in a shutout.
 In the Gold Medal game, he relieved Marvin Zelaya in the 5th inning with a 5-0 deficit against the Cuban national team.
 Mairena allowed 3 runs, 2 earned, in five innings, for a decent showing against the dominant Cubans.
-He was 1-1 with a 5.40 ERA in the 1995 Intercontinental Cup and played in the 1996 Olympics.
+He was 1-1 with a 5.40 ERA in the 1995 Intercontinental Cup, won a Silver Medal with Nicaragua in the 1995 Pan American Games and played in the 1996 Olympics.

 In the 2006 America qualifiers for the 2008 Olympics, Mairena was 1-2 with a 1.93 ERA as Nicaragua's ace.
 Nicaragua did not qualify for the Olympics but they did qualify for the Pan-American Games in 2007.
 Mairena was 1-0 with a 1.93 ERA in the 2006 Central American and Caribbean Games.